 Fill a large mixing bowl with ice water and set it aside.

-Cook the GREEN BEANS in the boiling water for about 5 minutes, or until they’re tender-crisp.
+Cook the GREEN BEANS for about 5 minutes, or until tender-crisp.
+Don’t overcook because they’ll continue baking in the oven.

 Drain the beans in a colander, then transfer them to the ice water to cool completely.
-Drain well.
+Drain well and remove excess moisture with a towel.

 Preheat the oven to 350°F. Spray a 9×13 or 9×9 baking dish with cooking spray.

-In a large mixing bowl, stir the cooled GREEN BEANS with 5 cups of the chilled MUSHROOM SOUP until everything is coated.Note: If using my homemade mushroom soup, do not warm it or add any liquid to thin it because it will naturally thin when heated in the oven.
+In a large mixing bowl, stir the cooled GREEN BEANS with most of the MUSHROOM SOUP until everything is coated.Note: If using my homemade mushroom soup, do not warm it or add any liquid to thin it because it will naturally thin when heated in the oven.

-Pour the mixture into the baking dish and spread the remaining 1 cup of MUSHROOM SOUP over the top.
+Pour the mixture into the baking dish and spread the remaining MUSHROOM SOUP over the top (this helps the fried onions stick better).

 Scatter the FRENCH’S CRISPY ONIONS evenly over the surface.